How to Stop Diarrhea in Babies Fast, Safely at Home

 Many parents want to "stop the loose motions immediately."
 But medically, the priority is:

-1. Start Oral Rehydration Solution (ORS) immediately
+1. Start Oral Rehydration Solution (ORS) Immediately

 ORS is the fastest and safest life-saving step.
+For a complete guide on using ORS correctly, see how to stop diarrhea safely.

 - Use WHO-recommended ORS sachets